 How does investment property depreciation work?

-A specialist quantity surveyor can produce a tax depreciation schedule for any type of investment property.
-The tax depreciation schedule includes all capital works and plant and equipment depreciation deductions an investment property holds over its lifetime.
+A specialist quantity surveyor can prepare a tax depreciation schedule for any type of investment property.
+This schedule includes all capital works and plant and equipment depreciation deductions an investment property holds over its lifetime.

 The investor’s accountant will use this tax depreciation schedule to determine their depreciation deductions each financial year.
 These deductions reduce the investors taxable income, meaning they pay less tax.